-We begin by reviewing the bipartite exchange economy model studied in [17, 16], and then extend this model to our network formation game.
+We begin by reviewing the bipartite exchange economy model studied in [14, 15], and then extend this model to our network formation game.

-2.1 Bipartite Exchange Economies.
-A bipartite exchange economy consists of a bipartite graph G = (B, S, E), where nodes on one side of the bipartition represent buyers (B), and nodes on the other side of the bipartition represent sellers (S), and all edges in E are between E and E. There are two abstract commodities that, without loss of generality, we shall call E and E and E and E an infinitely divisible endowment of 1 unit of cash to trade for wheat; seller E has an infinitely divisible endowment of 1 unit of wheat to trade for cash.
-Buyers have utility E for E units of wheat and 0 utility for cash; similarly, sellers have utility E for E units of the graph are as follows: buyer E can trade with seller E if and only if there is an edge between E and E.
+2.1 Bipartite Exchange Economies

+A bipartite exchange economy consists of a bipartite graph G = (B, S, E), where nodes on one side of the bipartition represent buyers (B), and nodes on the other side of the bipartition represent sellers (S), and all edges in E are between B and S. There are two abstract commodities that, without loss of generality, we shall call cash and wheat.
+Buyer i has an infinitely divisible endowment of 1 unit of cash to trade for wheat; seller j has an infinitely divisible endowment of 1 unit of cash.
+Buyers have utility x for x units of wheat and 0 utility for cash; similarly, sellers have utility x for x units of cash and 0 utility for wheat1.
+The semantics of the graph are as follows: buyer i can trade with seller j if and only if there is an edge between i and j.

-Before describing the standard notion of equilibrium for this model, we note that it is a significant and deliberate specialization of the model first considered in [17], which among other features permitted varying initial endowments and utility functions, as well as an arbitrary number of commodities.
-As in [16], where the same specialization was adopted, our interests here are in the structures that arise purely from "network effects", as opposed to those arising from imbalances in supply and demand, variations in consumer utilities, and so on.
+Before describing the standard notion of equilibrium for this model, we note that it is a significant and deliberate specialization of the model first considered in [14], which among other features permitted varying initial endowments and utility functions, as well as an arbitrary number of commodities.
+As in [15], where the same specialization was adopted, our interests here are in the structures that arise purely from "network effects", as opposed to those arising from imbalances in supply and demand, variations in consumer utilities, and so on.
 We view the model adopted here - in which there is complete (initial) symmetry across all players - as the simplest model ensuring that any resulting network structure arises purely from the strategic aspects of the formation game, and we leave elaborations for future work.

 We now describe our notion of exchange equilibrium for a bipartite exchange economy.
-Let $\omega_j^s$ denote the exchange rate (or price), in terms of cash per unit wheat, that seller j is offering.
-Similarly, let $\omega_i^b$ denote the exchange rate, in terms of wheat per unit cash, that buyer i is offering.
-Let $x{ij}$ denote the amount of seller j's wheat that buyer i consumes.
-A set of exchange rates, $\{\omega_i^b\}$ and $\{\omega_j^s\}$ , and consumption plans, $\{x{ij}\}$ , constitutes an exchange equilibrium for G if the following two conditions hold [16]:
+Let ω_j^s denote the exchange rate (or price), in terms of cash per unit wheat, that seller j is offering.
+Similarly, let ω_i^b denote the exchange rate, in terms of wheat per unit cash, that buyer i is offering.
+Let x{ij} denote the amount of seller j's wheat that buyer i consumes.
+A set of exchange rates, $\{\omega_i^b\}$ and $\{\omega_j^s\}$, and consumption plans, $\{x{ij}\}$, constitutes an exchange equilibrium for G if the following two conditions hold [15]:

 - 1. The market clears, i.e. supply equals demand.
-More formally, for each seller j, $\sum{i \in N(s_j)} x{ij} = 1$ where $N(i) = \{j | (i, j) \in E\}$ .
-The value of 1 on the right hand side represents j's endowment. - 2.
+More formally, for each seller j, $\sum{i \in N(s_j)} x{ij} = 1.^2$ (The value of 1 on the right hand side represents j's endowment.) - 2.
 For each buyer i, their consumption plan $\{x{ij}\}j$ is optimal.
 By this we mean that according to the consumption plan, buyers only buy from the sellers in their neighborhood offering the best exchange rate.
-That is, $x{ij} > 0$ if and only if $w_j^s = \min{s_k \in N(b_i)} w_k^s$ .
+That is, $x{ij} > 0$ if and only if $w_j^s = \min{s_k \in N(b_i)} w_k^s$.